sosiristseng/sosiristseng.github.io/docs/school/super-resolution-microscopy.md

 * Selected dye (esp.
 Alexa 647) and imaging buffers.
 * Cameras instead of PMTs to see the whole field.
 * Gaussian distributions fitting the intensity of dots to calculate the centroid point.
-* Labels could have an impact on the measured length (e.g. primaryand secondary antibodies)
+* Labels could have an impact on the measured length (e.g. primary and secondary antibodies)
 * Localization precision: more photons, less uncertainty (more precision, up to 5-20 nm), more frames (time) required
   * Precision estimation is a statistical issue.
   * FWHM = 2.35 uncertainty ($\sigma_{loc}$)